Ravens take down Bengals as Joe Burrow's exit makes big impact

-BALTIMORE -- The Baltimore Ravens hosted the Cincinnati Bengals on Thursday Night Football in what was set to be a key AFC North battle.
+BALTIMORE -- The Baltimore Ravens hosted the Cincinnati Bengals on Thursday Night Football in a key AFC North battle.

 Unfortunately, the Ravens lost tight end Mark Andrews to an ankle injury on their first drive and the Bengals lost quarterback Joe Burrow to a wrist injury after a second-quarter touchdown pass.
-Neither returned to the game.
+Neither returned.

-Baltimore scored three first-half touchdowns and pulled away in the second half for a 34-20 win.
-The Bengals drop to 5-5 and remain last in the AFC North, while the Ravens sit atop the division at 8-3.
+Baltimore scored three first-half touchdowns and pulled away in the second half for a 34-20 victory.
+The Bengals drop to 5-5 and remain last in the AFC North.
+The Ravens sit atop the division at 8-3.

 Baltimore Ravens